Central Zone

 Best bets for weekend fishing

-- Anglers continue to report excellent kokanee and trout fishing at East and Paulina lakes.
+- Anglers report excellent kokanee and bull trout fishing at Lake Billy Chinook.

 Trout stocking